 Choosing the right investments is an important part of building wealth.
-If you don’t have the time to take an active role in managing your portfolio (or you’re just feeling lazy), you can still find investments that have a good chance at providing you with steady returns.
-The following types of investments are designed to generate passive income and require minimal effort on your part.
+If you don’t have the time to take an active role in managing your portfolio, you can still find investments that have a good chance of providing you with steady returns without requiring you to constantly monitor performance.
+The most hands-off investments will provide you with a nice return and minimum oversight.

 To the savvy investor, the idea of tying money up in bonds may seem boring.
 After all, bonds are some of the safest investment vehicles around and lower risk often translates to lower returns.